lfricken/lfricken.github.io/pages/politicalnodes.md

 The researchers conclude that people want to have high self-esteem.
 If I am terrible at fidelity, and fidelity is the most important virtue, that makes me a terrible person.
 If I am terrible at fidelity and fidelity doesn’t matter, I’m fine.
 If I am great at fidelity, and fidelity is the most important virtue, I can feel pretty good about myself.

 This doesn’t seem too surprising.
-It’s just the more subtle version of the effect where white people are a lot more likely to be white supremacists than members of any other race.
 Everyone likes to hear that they’re great.
 The question is whether they can defend it and fit it in with their other ideas.
 The answer is “usually yes, because people are capable of pretty much any contortion of logic you can imagine and a lot that you can’t”.

 Good or bad karma, when applied to yourself, looks like high or low self-esteem; when applied to groups, it looks like high or low status.
 In the giant muddle of a war for status that we politely call “society”, this makes beliefs into weapons and the karma loading of concepts into the difference between lionization and dehumanization.

 The Trope Namer for emotivist arguments is “ethnic tension”, and although it’s most obvious in the case of literal ethnicities like the Israelis and the Palestinians, the ease with which concepts become attached to different groups creates a whole lot of “proxy ethnicites”.
 I’ve written before about how American liberals and conservatives are seeming less and less like people who happen to have different policy prescriptions, and more like two different tribes engaged in an ethnic conflict quickly approaching Middle East level hostility.
 More recently, a friend on Facebook described _the-thing-whose-name-we-do-not-speak-lest-it-appear-and-destroy-us-all_, the one involving [reproductively viable worker ants](https://www.vox.com/2014/11/1/7136343/gamergate-and-the-politicization-of-absolutely-everything), as looking more like an ethnic conflict about who is oppressing whom than any real difference in opinions.

 Once a concept has joined up with an ethnic group, whether real or makeshift, it’s impossible to oppose the concept without simultaneously lowering the status of the ethnic group, which is going to start at least a little bit of a war.
-Worse, once a concept has joined up with an ethnic group, one of the best ways to argue against the concept is to dehumanize the ethnic group it’s working with. (remember, it's transitive) Dehumanizing an ethnic group has always been easy – just associate them with a disgust reaction, portray them as unattractive, unlovable, and full of all the worst human traits – and now it is profitable as well, since it’s one of the fastest ways to load bad karma into an idea you dislike.
+Worse, once a concept has joined up with an ethnic group, one of the best ways to argue against the concept is to dehumanize the ethnic group it’s working with. (remember, it's transitive) Dehumanizing an ethnic group has always been easy – just associate them with a disgust reaction, portray them as unattractive or unlovable, full of all the worst human traits, and worthy of no pity.
+Now dehumanizing is profitable as well, since it’s one of the fastest ways to load bad karma into an idea you dislike.

 ### IX

 Precision resolves this.
 If you’re debating “religion”, you’re just debating the word.
 Precision is sticking to a precise question, like “Is the first chapter of Genesis literally true?” or “Does Buddhist meditation help treat anxiety disorders?” and trying to keep these issues as separate from a General-Factor-Of-Religiousness as possible.

-I want to end by addressing a point a commenter made on a related post:

-In the real world, the particular abstract questions aren’t what matter – the groups and people are what matter.
-People get things done, and they aren’t particularly married to particular abstract concepts, they are married to their values and their compatriots.
-In order to deal with reality, we must attack and defend groups and individuals.
-That does not mean forsaking logic.
-It requires dealing with obfuscating tactics like those you outline above, but that’s not even a real downside, because if you flee into the narrow, particular questions all you’re doing is covering your eyes to avoid perceiving the the monsters that will still make mincemeat of your attempts to change things.

-I don’t entirely disagree with this, but I've covered this already.
 The world is a scary place, full of bad people who want to hurt you.
 In the state of nature you’re pretty much obligated to engage in whatever it takes to survive.
+Fallacies are a kind of weapon that are always at everyones disposal.

 But we have the ability to form communities built on mutual disarmament and mutual cooperation.
 Despite imposing artificial limits, people in these communities become stronger than the less-scrupulous people outside them.
 This is because they can work together effectively and because they can boast a better quality of life that attracts others to join them.
 These communities can resist zero-sum strategies that would harm everyone within them.

 Civilization, and everything in it, exists because we have mutually agreed to not be machiavellian psychopaths who will win at any cost.
 Fallacies, including this one, are zero-sum strategies.
-They may help you win an argument or two, but when everyone uses them, they damage the ability for a discussion to find truth.
+They may help you win an argument or two, but when everyone uses them, they damage our ability to find truth.

 This community is the kind where members try to stick to rational discussion as much as possible.
 Communities that maintain good discussion norms are definitely better able to work together, because they have a very powerful method of resolving empirical disputes.
 And they’re definitely better quality of life, because you don’t have to deal with constant insult wars and personal attacks.
+They're better for the same reasons that a peaceful community is.

-But forming this community that focuses on productive discussion isn’t just about having the will to discuss things.
+Forming a community that focuses on productive discussion isn’t just about having the will to discuss things.
 It’s also about having the ability.
-Overcoming biases is really hard, if not impossible, meaning the members of such a community need to be constantly trying to advance the art and figure out how to improve the quality and accuracy of discussion.
+Overcoming biases is really hard, meaning the members of such a community need to be constantly trying to advance the art of discussion and figure out how to improve the quality and accuracy of it.

-As such, it’s acceptable to try to determine and discuss negative patterns of argument, even if those patterns of argument are useful and necessary weapons in the jungle.
-If anything, understanding them makes them easier to use if you’ve got to use them, and makes them easier to recognize and counter from others, giving a slight advantage in battle if you need it.
-But moving them from unconscious to conscious gives you the crucial choice of when to deploy them, and the knowledge to try not to.